CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/08-Enforce-semantic-model-security.md

    >**Note**: Because there' a one-to-many relationship from the **Sales Territory** table to the **Salesperson** table, filters propagate only from the **Sales Territory** table to the **Salesperson** table.
 To force propagation in the other direction, the cross filter direction must be set to both.

-   >**Note**: In case you encounter this error: `Table 'Sales Territory' is configured for row-level security, introducing constraints on how security filters are specified.` Uncheck the **Apply security filter in both directions** box and continue.
+   >**Note**: In case you encounter this error: `Table 'Sales Territory' is configured for row-level security, introducing constraints on how security filters are specified.` Uncheck the **Apply security filter in both directions** box.

    ![](Images/dp500-m09-note10a.png)